tkapa/SSW.MegaMenu/README.md

 }
 ```

-### Menu content
+### Static assets

-The menu items are in /src/lib/assets/data/menu.json.
-This is the file to modify when you want to add/remove items from the menu.

-## Available Scripts
+1. Menu items | /lib/assets/data/menu.json
+2. Images | /lib/assets/images/*

+## How to contribute?

 In the project directory, you can run:

-### `yarn start`
+### `yarn dev`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:5173](http://localhost:5173) to view it in the browser.

 The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

 ### `yarn build`

-Builds the app for production to the `dist` folder.<br />
+Builds the lib for production to the `dist` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!
+### How to publish?

+1. **Important: Before to push your changes, you need to increment the version number in the file package.json**
+2. Make a pull request to integrate your code into the main branch.
+3. Get the pull request approved
+4. Merged your code into main branch
+5. Package published by github actions